-A lot of people will get a mental goal of passing in the minimum required (75 questions).
+A lot of people will get a mental goal of passing the minimum required (75 questions).
 However, if you fixate on that and anticipate it shutting off at 75 questions (and therefore consider yourself a failure if it doesn’t) it’ll psych you out unnecessarily.
-I’ve never had a patient, loved one, colleague, or… well, anyone ask me how many times I’ve taken the NCLEX, let alone how many questions I answered.
+I’ve never had a patient, loved one, colleague, or… well, anyone asks me how many times I’ve taken the NCLEX, let alone how many questions I answered.

 Let go of the desire to live or die by 75

 Man, that was pretty poetic wasn’t it 🙂